axibase/atsd-use-cases/tutorials/linter-tutorial/README.md

 wget https://raw.githubusercontent.com/axibase/atsd/master/.linkcheck-config.json
 ```

+Refer to the Axibase `linkcheck` document for a formatting template.

 ## Usage

 Travis CI automatically triggers a new build each time a pull request is opened or a new push is performed to the subscribed repositories.